GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 ## Back Pressure

-Cloud Spanner does not support true back pressure.
 Table rows are transmitted from Cloud Spanner in fragments called `PartialResultset`.
 The number of fragments for each row cannot be determined beforehand.
 While you can decide the number of rows you request from `SpannerResult`, the Cloud Spanner R2DBC driver will always request a fixed number of fragments from Cloud Spanner to fulfill your request and will do so repeatedly if necessary.